wernerglinka/metalsmith-optimize-html/README.md

 [![npm: version][npm-badge]][npm-url]
 [![license: MIT][license-badge]][license-url]

-> A Metalsmith plugin for optimizing and minifying HTML files - **UNDER DEVELOPMENT**
+> A Metalsmith plugin for optimizing and minifying HTML files

-Build with lots of inspiration from [htmlcompressor](https://code.google.com/archive/p/htmlcompressor/).
-This plugin optimizes HTML files by removing unnecessary whitespace, comments, and attributes.
-It also normalizes URLs, boolean attributes, and data attributes.
+A modern, modular HTML optimizer for Metalsmith that reduces file sizes by removing unnecessary whitespace, comments, and redundant markup while preserving functionality.
+This plugin supports both ESM and CommonJS environments.

+## Features

+- **Modular Architecture**: Enable only the optimizations you need
+- **Dual Module Support**: Works with both ESM and CommonJS imports
+- **Safe Optimizations**: Preserves functionality while reducing file size
+- **Comprehensive Options**: Fine-grained control over optimizations
+- **Tag Exclusion**: Exclude specific tags from optimization
+- **Validation**: Robust input validation with helpful error messages

 ## Why this plugin?

-There was a time when [Metalsmith HTML Minifier](https://github.com/whymarrh/metalsmith-html-minifier) was the go-to plugin for HTML optimization.
-However, it looks abondoned and has some serious security issues.
-It is build as a wrapper for [HTML Minifier](https://github.com/kangax/html-minifier) which has now a security fix, but sadly the wrapper has not been updated.
-This plugin is build from scratch with just a few up-to-date dependencies.
-This is still a work in progress, but it is already usable.
-Please test it and report any issues you find.
+[Metalsmith HTML Minifier](https://github.com/whymarrh/metalsmith-html-minifier) was historically the standard plugin for HTML optimization, but it became abandoned with security issues.
+This plugin is built from scratch with modern JavaScript practices, a functional approach, and minimal dependencies.
+It offers more granular control over optimizations while maintaining better security and compatibility with current projects.

 ## Installation